 Hello and welcome to your Secondary Education course and library subject guide.
 I know you will be itching to get started on your readings and finding resources, so here are a few tips to help you on your way:

-* Use the library catalogue to search for books and journals, renew your items and place requests;
+* Use Library Search to search for books, journal articles and other library resources, renew your items and place requests;

 * Try Education Research Complete - a database that searches over 2000 journals for scholarly research in to all areas of education;